HealthInfo Canterbury

 Keeping yourself and your community safe from disease is a lifelong commitment.
-If you don't think you are fully up to date with your vaccinations, check with your general practice.
+If you do not think you are fully up to date with your vaccinations, check with your general practice.

-At 45 and 65 years old you should have a booster dose against diphtheria and tetanus if you haven't had one in the last 10 years.
+At 45 and 65 years old you should have a booster dose against diphtheria and tetanus if you have not had one in the last 10 years.
 You may have to pay a small charge for the vaccination.

 Everyone over 6 months old should have a flu vaccination each year, especially people who live or work with vulnerable people such as children and older people.
 If you are 65 or over, pregnant, or have a chronic health condition you will not have to pay to get this vaccination at your general practice.